jupyter-book/mystmd/docs/quickstart.md

 > 🛠 Throughout the tutorial, whenever you're supposed to _do_ something you will see a 🛠

-## Installing the MyST CLI 📦
+## Installing the MyST Markdown CLI 📦

-The `myst-cli` is a command line interface (CLI) that provides modern tooling for technical writing, reproducible science, and creating scientific & technical websites.
-To get started install `myst-cli`.
+`mystmd` is a command line interface (CLI) that provides modern tooling for technical writing, reproducible science, and creating scientific & technical websites.
+To get started, install `mystmd`.

 :::{tip} Prerequisites
 :class: dropdown